-Jessica Lee is a Senior Research Fellow in the East Asia Program at the Quincy Institute.
-Jessica's research focuses on the Korean Peninsula, Japan, as well as alliances and strategy in East Asia.
-Previously, Jessica led the Council of Korean Americans (CKA), a national nonprofit organization of Korean American leaders, working with a national board, membership, and staff to advance the voice and influence of the Korean American community through collaboration and leadership development.
-Prior to CKA, Jessica was a Resident Fellow at the Pacific Forum CSIS in Honolulu, where she published articles on security and economic relations in East Asia.
+Jessica J. Lee is a Senior Research Fellow in the East Asia Program at the Quincy Institute.
+Her research focuses on the Korean Peninsula, Japan, as well as alliances and strategy in East Asia.
+Previously, Jessica led the Council of Korean Americans (CKA), a national nonprofit organization whose mission is to advance the national voice and influence of the Korean American community.
+Prior to CKA, Jessica was a Resident Fellow at the Pacific Forum in Honolulu, where she published articles on security and economic relations in East Asia.
 She was previously a senior manager at The Asia Group, LLC, a strategy and capital advisory firm, as well as its first chief philanthropy officer.
 Prior to The Asia Group, Jessica served as a staff member in the House of Representatives for six years, first as a professional staff member handling the Asia region for the chairman of the House Committee on Foreign Affairs and as a senior legislative assistant on foreign policy and trade issues for a member of Congress on the Ways and Means Committee.
-Jessica’s writings have appeared in The Wall Street Journal, The National Interest, USA Today, and her analysis has been featured in the Washington Post, the Washington Times, The Nation, and Forbes.
-She regularly comments on television and radio on issues related to East Asia.
-Jessica serves on the board of directors of several non-profit organizations, including International Student Conferences, Inc. Jessica holds a B.A. in Political Science from Wellesley College and a A.M. in East Asian Studies from Harvard University.
-Jessica speaks and reads Korean.
+Jessica’s analysis has been featured in The Wall Street Journal, Washington Post, Foreign Policy, The National Interest, USA Today, the Washington Times, and The Nation.
+Jessica serves on the board of International Student Conferences, Inc., a U.S. nonprofit that supports cultural exchange between students from the United States, South Korea, Japan, and China.
+Jessica is a term member of the Council on Foreign Relations and a Fellow of the Truman National Security Project.
+Jessica holds a B.A. in Political Science from Wellesley College and an A.M. in Regional Studies – East Asia from Harvard University.